 Now, there are two endings.
 The first is the original (with a few minute changes), and the new one is much different from the other one.
 (They also wrote to each other because this story took place before the internet became widely public.)

-This is an entry for the Chaos Contest.
+This was an entry for the Chaos Contest.
 Now it's just here for you to enjoy.